Integration guideIntegration guidesPlaybookWooCommerce

 Treat storefront copy as part of the integration

 USDC checkout performs best when the buyer understands what to do in one glance.
-If the chain requirement only appears after wallet connection, merchants usually see avoidable abandonment and support tickets.
+If the chain requirement only appears after wallet connection, merchants usually see avoidable abandonment and buyer questions.

 • Show the accepted token and chain before wallet connection.